EndPointCorp/end-point-blog/2021/06/23/dotnet-5-web-api.html.md

 ## Improving the Swagger UI via XML comments

-Our current autogenerated Swagger UI is pretty awesome.
+Our current auto-generated Swagger UI is pretty awesome.
 Especially considering that we got it for free.
 It's a little lacking when it comes to more documentation about specific endpoint summaries or expected responses.
 The good news is that there's a way to leverage [C# XML Comments](https://docs.microsoft.com/en-us/dotnet/csharp/codedoc) in order to improve the Swagger UI.

 We can add support for that by configuring our project to produce, at build time, an XML file with the docs that we write.
 In order to do so, we need to update the `VehicleQuotes.csproj` like this: